-Described as a natural clouding of the eye lens, cataracts are a normal part of life.
-According to The American Academy of Ophthalmology, cataracts affect nearly 22 million Americans age 40 and older.
-Given that the natural eye lens is made of similar material that comprises our fingernails and our hair, cataracts are often considered an inevitable part of aging, and are widespread among people ages 55 years and older.
+Described as a natural clouding of the eye lens, cataracts are a normal part of life; in fact if you live long you will eventually experience the onset of cataracts.
+Cataracts affect a very large percentage of people over the age of forty to fifty-five years old.
+The natural eye lens is made of similar material that comprises our fingernails and our hair.
 Just like fingernails often get brittle and hair goes gray, the natural eye lens will stiffen and get cloudy due to the normal aging process.
 In fact, half of all Americans have them—or have had cataract surgery—by age 80.
-So if you live long enough, you will likely develop cataracts.
 Cataracts are not preventable, but they are treatable and our very experienced San Antonio cataract surgeon, Greg Parkhurst MD can discuss your options with you, so you see better after cataract surgery.

 Many patients think that a cataract is some sort of film that spreads over the surface of the eye.
 In reality, a cataract is a natural occurring change in the eye, which is a gradual clouding that makes vision less sharp over time.
 Patients typically report the sensation of looking through wax paper, they often have trouble driving at night and colors seems very dull.
 The eye works much like a camera, and like a camera, the lens must be very clear to see well.
 A healthy transparent lens absorbs light and accurately focuses it onto the retina, providing a crisp clear image.
 As the aging process takes hold of our eyes, proteins begin to clump together forming opaque clusters.
 Over time, these protein deposits eventually cloud the entire lens allowing significantly less light to pass through.
 The small amount of light that does make it through is diffused or scattered, leaving vision defocused.
 These protein clusters can also change the color of the normal clear lens making it a yellowish brown color.